dbt-labs/docs.getdbt.com/website/blog/2022-05-19-redshift-configurations-dbt-model-optimizations.md

 ![Source-Data.png](/img/blog/2022-05-19-redshift-configurations-dbt-model-optimizations/Source-Data.png)

 You can see there are three <Term id="table">tables</Term> of data here.
-When you load data into Redshift, the data gets distributed into our two offices.
+When you load data into Redshift, the data gets distributed between the offices.
 In order to understand how that happens, let’s take a look at distribution styles.

 ## What are distribution styles?

-Distribution styles dictate how data is stored between our two offices from our example above.
+Distribution styles determine how data will be stored between offices (our nodes).
 Redshift has three distribution styles:

 - `all`
 - `even`